labYangNJU/REG-FOCUS/README.md

 # REG-FOCUS (REGulatory effects based on Fusion Of Chromatin and Underlying Sequences)

 ## Introduction
-REG-FOCUS is a sequence-to-function model framework designed to predict regulatory effects of genetic variants across celltypes.
+REG-FOCUS is a transferable model framework designed to predict regulatory effects of genetic variants across celltypes.
 ![REG-FOCUS Model Schema](REG-FOCUS_model_schema.png)
-REG-FOCUS builds upon two complementary pretrained sequence-based models: DNABERT2 and ChromBPNet.
-By fine-tuning these models on cell-type–specific chromatin accessibility data, REG-FOCUS learns regulatory representations tailored to distinct immune cell types.These representations are fused into context-aware features.Crucially, instead of relying solely on representation learning, we introduce direct functional supervision by coupling these features with experimentally derived variant effect measurements and feeding them into a meta-learned tabular reasoning model, TabPFN.
+REG-FOCUS integrates two complementary representations, a DNA sequence foundation model (DNABERT2) that captures sequence grammar, and a chromatin-specialized model (ChromBPNet) that encodes cell-type-specific chromatin accessibility landscapes.
+These representations are fused into context-aware features that jointly model intrinsic sequence potential and extrinsic regulatory environment.
+Crucially, instead of relying solely on representation learning, we introduce direct functional supervision by coupling these features with experimentally derived variant effect measurement and feeding them into a meta-learned tabular reasoning model, TabPFN.
 Leveraging its meta-learning capability, REG-FOCUS learns a transferable feature-to-effect mapping across cell types and assigns each SNP to one of three regulatory outcome categories: up, down or neutral.

 ## Model
 Due to GitHub file size limitations, the full datasets and the model in this study are hosted on Zenodo.
 All resources can be accessed via the following DOI: [10.5281/zenodo.19068193](https://zenodo.org/uploads/19068193)